-The overall purpose of this module is to develop students’ understanding of the major practical and theoretical principles that underpin coaching practice in sport.
-This will be achieved by explicitly addressing students’ knowledge of the variety of roles that are undertaken by a sports coach and the skills needed to coach across a wide variety of physical activity contexts.
-Students will have the opportunity to engage in both theoretical underpinnings of coaching practice and in practical settings to develop their own coaching skills.
+The overall purpose of this module is to develop students’ understanding of the major practical and theoretical principles that underpin leadership roles in physical activity and sport.
+This will be achieved by explicitly addressing students’ knowledge of the variety of roles that are undertaken by leaders in physical activity and sport and the skills needed to work across a wide variety of physical activity contexts.
+Students will have the opportunity to engage in both theoretical underpinnings of practice and in practical settings to develop their own leadership skills.

-The aim of this Module is to provide the student with an introduction to the major practical and theoretical principles that underpin coaching practice in sport.
+The aim of this Module is to provide the student with an introduction to the major practical and theoretical principles that underpin leadership roles in physical activity and sport.

 By the end of this module the student should be able to:

-1. Describe the different roles of a sports coach and the different contexts in which they operate.
+1. Describe the different roles of leaders in physical activity and the different contexts in which they operate.

-2. Recognise the similarities/dissimilarities of the coach in developing team and individual sports.
+2. Recognise the similarities/dissimilarities of leaders in physical activity in developing team and individual activities.

-3. Identify their own coaching philosophy/style and the strengths/weaknesses of this.
+3. Identify their own philosophy/style of leading in physical activity, and the strengths/weaknesses of this.

-4. Apply practical coaching knowledge to enhance the learning of athletes.
+4. Apply practical leadership to enhance the learning of participants in physical activity contexts.

-Students will discuss the concept of sports coaching and how we define a sports coach.
-They will look at the various roles coaches fulfil and the different contexts in which they operate.
+Students will discuss the concept of leadership in sport and physical activity, and how we define these roles.
+They will look at the various contexts in which they operate and consider the issues of role ambiguity and role conflict.

-Students will be asked to consider the how the attitude held by coach acts as the guiding principle for the training and development of an athlete or team.
-Students will identify their own coaching philosophy/style and the strengths/weaknesses of this.
+Students will be asked to consider the how the attitude held by an individual acts as the guiding principle for the training and development of their participants.
+Students will identify their own leadership philosophy/style and the strengths/weaknesses of this.

-Students will learn the key stages in the planning of a coaching sessions.
-They will focus on the importance of systematic, integrated and serial coaching sessions and the underpinning need to consider the context, participants and coach’s role.
+Students will learn the key stages in the planning of a sport/exercise sessions.
+They will focus on the importance of systematic, integrated and serial sessions and the underpinning need to consider the context and participants

-Students will be expected to engage in practical coaching sessions as both a coach and as an athlete.
+Students will be expected to engage in leading sessions as both a coach/instructor and as a particpant.
 They will be work in a range of contexts and attempt to overcome different limitations within these contexts.

-Students will need to identify the success/failure of coaching sessions, the ongoing implications of this, and the limitations of the evaluation process itself.
+Students will need to identify the success/failure of training sessions, the ongoing implications of this, and the limitations of the evaluation process itself.

 Statement on Teaching, Learning and Assessment